 In addition to ensuring your child’s safety, the teacher’s role is to stimulate each student’s natural intellectual curiosity and build upon his/her ideas to create new knowledge.
 This is done by providing a nurturing environment in which learning can take place easily and naturally and where each child feels successful every day.

 How would you describe the curriculum?

-By introducing foundational academic skills in the areas of science, numbers, pre-reading, literature, and social studies, our program enhances your child’s readiness for kindergarten.
+By introducing foundational academic skills in the areas of science, numbers, pre-reading, literature, and social studies, our program enhances your child’s readiness for Kindergarten.

 How will I know what my child is learning?

-Each week your child will bring home a note from the teacher outlining many of the exciting activities of that week.
+Several times each trimester, your child will bring home a note from the teacher outlining many of the exciting activities of that week.
 It may include songs and poetry learned, the focus of numbers or language lessons, or a short discussion of the week’s social studies or science activities.
 In addition, each note will provide related enrichment ideas that you can pursue with your child, should he/she show a particular interest.